EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-\paratitle{Memory Management Process.} This is an independent process instantiating \modelname's {\sffamily extract, write,} and {\sffamily update} functions (eq. \ref{eq:3} - \ref{eq:5}), mimicking humanoid memory activities.
-With a fixed time interval (e.g., 10 minutes), extraction is conducted on the 17-way token stream from the main dialog process: the memory management process takes as input a 8192-step stream chunk, labels each time step by a sequence tagging model (namely \textbf{Episodic Trigger}) to find the boundaries of existing dialog sessions between RoboEgo and each user, and gather the corresponding raw streams for each dialog session.
-Next, we leverage an external LLM as \textbf{Memory Extractor}, which is prompted to extract events, user facts, and user preferences from the clipped raw streams.
-Afterwards, the memory management process calls the face and speaker retrieval functions to identify the user of this session clip.
-If the user is identified as new to the system, \modelname establishes a new user profile, stores the face/speech embedding vectors as keys, and initializes the user's profile based on the extracted memory contents.
-Otherwise, the user identity and the extracted memory contents are provided to a \textbf{Memory Update Agent}, which is an external LLM prompted to figure out potential conflicts between the extracted memory contents and the user's existing profile.
-The user's profile is updated accordingly.
+The \textit{memory management} process instantiates \modelname's {\sffamily extract, write,} and {\sffamily update} functions (eq. \ref{eq:3} - \ref{eq:5}).
+With a fixed time interval, it conducts content extraction on the 17-way audio-language token stream from the main dialog process.
+For a 8192-step stream chunk ($\sim$11 minutes) in history, each time step is labeled by a sequence tagging model (namely \textbf{Episodic Trigger}) to mark the boundaries of dialog sessions for each user.
+Next, an external LLM, serving as \textbf{Memory Extractor}, is prompted to extract events, user facts, and user preferences from the fragmented streams of each session.
+Afterwards, the memory management process calls the retrieval functions to identify the user of this session.
+If a \textit{new} user is found, \modelname creates a new memory item in $M$, stores the face/speech embedding as keys, and initializes the user's profile with the extracted contents.
+Otherwise, the user identity and the extracted memory contents are provided to a \textbf{Memory Update Agent}, which is an external LLM prompted to figure out potential conflicts and update the user's profile in $M$.